glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 ## Abstract

 We use combinatorial manifolds and torus groups to bring the study of connections on principal bundles into homotopy type theory.
+We intend this document to be an introduction to modern geometry and gauge theory for anyone familiar with homotopy type theory.
+The hope is that it works vice-versa as well.

 ## Introduction

+A literate Markdown+Agda version of this document [is available as well](https://github.com/glangmead/writing/blob/master/differential_geometry_in_hott/agda/discrete_gauge_theory.lagda.md).

 [Gauge theory](https://en.wikipedia.org/wiki/Gauge_theory) is a general methodology for defining invariants of spaces, including invariants of the homotopy type, the homomorphism class, or the diffeomorphism class.
 We make use of mediating objects such as principal bundles over the space, connections on the bundles, and morphisms of these.
 These additional objects provide access to information beyond the homology and homotopy groups of the space, but they are also of direct interest as well.
 In physics the fields that model force fields are connections, and the fields that model matter particles are sections of associated vector bundles.
 The laws of nature are postulated to be invariant under automorphisms of all the underlying principal bundles, and so all the objects we need to study topology are relevant in physics as well!